Protests of 1968: United States

 In the United States, the Civil Rights Movement had turned away from the south and toward the cities in the north and west with the issues of open housing and the Black Consciousness Movement.
 The civil rights movement unified and gained international recognition with the emergence of the Black Power and Black Panthers organizations.
-The Orangeburg massacre on February 8, 1968, a civil rights protest in Orangeburg, South Carolina, turned deadly with the death of three college students.
+The Orangeburg massacre on 8 February 1968, a civil rights protest in Orangeburg, South Carolina, turned deadly with the death of three college students.
 In March, students in North Carolina organized a sit-in at a local lunch counter that spread to 15 cities.
 In March, students from all five public high schools in East L.A. walked out of their classes protesting against unequal conditions in Los Angeles Unified School District high schools.
 Over the next several days, they inspired similar walkouts at fifteen other schools.
-On April 4, the assassination of Martin Luther King Jr. sparked violent protests in more than 100 American cities, notably Louisville, Baltimore and Washington, D.C.
-On April 23, students at Columbia University protested and alleged the university had racist policies; three school officials were taken hostage for 24 hours.
+On 4 April, the assassination of Martin Luther King Jr. sparked violent protests in more than 100 American cities, notably Louisville, Baltimore and Washington, D.C.
+On 23 April, students at Columbia University protested and alleged the university had racist policies; three school officials were taken hostage for 24 hours.
 This was just one of a number of Columbia University protests of 1968.
 The August 1968 Democratic National Convention became the venue for huge demonstrations against the Vietnam War and the Johnson Administration.
 It culminated in a riot, seen as part of television coverage of the convention, when Chicago police waded into crowds in front of the convention center and beat protesters as well as assaulted media figures in the building.
-At the 1968 Mexico City Olympics during a televised medal ceremony, track stars John Carlos and Tommie Smith each raised gloved fists in solidarity with black power.
+At the 1968 Summer Olympics during a televised medal ceremony, track stars John Carlos and Tommie Smith each raised gloved fists in solidarity with black power, which results with them getting suspended from the Olympics.

 West Germany

-The German student movements were largely a reaction against the perceived authoritarianism and hypocrisy of the West German government and other Western governments, particularly in relation to the poor living conditions of students.
-Students in 108 German universities protested to get recognition of East Germany, the removal of government officials with Nazi pasts and for the rights of students.
-In February, protests by professors at the German University of Bonn demanded the resignation of the university's president because of his involvement in the building of concentration camps during the war.
+The West German student movement were largely a reaction against the perceived authoritarianism and hypocrisy of the West German government and other Western governments, particularly in relation to the poor living conditions of students.
+Students in 108 West German universities protested to get recognition of East Germany, the removal of government officials with Nazi pasts and for the rights of students.
+In February, protests by professors at the University of Bonn demanded the resignation of the university's president because of his involvement in the building of concentration camps during the war.

 Yugoslavia

-Other protests
+Protests in Yugoslavia, primarily centered at the University of Belgrade, had a significant impact on the political landscape under the leadership of Josip Broz Tito.

+In 1968, Yugoslavia was under a unique communist self-management system, with Tito as its leader since the end of World War II.
+Despite enjoying relative independence from Soviet control, there were tensions within the country related to economic challenges, growing inequality, and authoritarianism.
+Students, in particular, felt frustrated by the gap between the promises of socialism and the reality of social and economic hardships.

+Particular grievances focused on the following points: